Best Value Golf Ball in 2026 (By Swing Speed and Budget)

 Quick answer

 Under 85 mph: Srixon Soft Feel or Callaway Supersoft ($18–$25/dozen) — low compression, ionomer cover, and more forgiveness than a tour ball at half the cost.
-85–105 mph: Kirkland Signature Performance+ ($30/dozen) — the only cast urethane ball at this price.
-Over 105 mph: Vice Pro Plus ($34/dozen) — firm compression, DTC pricing, tour-level spec.
+85–105 mph: Kirkland Signature Performance+ ($17/dozen) — the cheapest cast urethane ball on the market.
+Over 105 mph: Vice Pro Plus ($42/dozen) — firm compression, DTC pricing, tour-level spec.

 Why swing speed determines your value pick